Affordability of early childhood education

 Information on income is collected as part of Statistics New Zealand's Quarterly Employment Survey, from which the average hourly ordinary-time earnings figures have been used in this analysis.
 These have been used to derive a third index, which shows how fees change relative to income.
 It is this third index that can be used to determine how the affordability of ECE has changed.
 All indices have been set to equal 1000 in the quarter ended March 2005.

 There was a clear impact of the 20 Hours ECE policy (introduced 1 July 2007) on ECE fees.
-Fees paid by households fell 34.8% in the year from December 2006 to December 2007.
-Relative to the 4.1% rise in average ordinary-time earnings over the same period, the resulting improvement in average fees relative to average earnings was 37.4%.
+This provides up to 20 hours a week of ECE to children aged 3 and over free of fees.
+Fees paid by households fell 33.6% in the year from June 2007 to June 2008.
+Relative to the 5.2% rise in average ordinary-time earnings over the same period, affordability rose by 36.9%.

 - Wylie, C., Hodgen, E., Ferral, H., and Thompson, J. (2006).
-Contributions of Early Childhood Education to Age-14 Performance.
-Evidence from the competent children, competent learners project.
-Wellington: Ministry of Education and New Zealand Centre for Education Research.
+Contributions of early childhood education to age - 14 performance: Evidence from the competent children, competent learners .
+Wellington: Ministry of Education and New Zealand Centre for Educational Research.

 - Statistics New Zealand (2010).
 New Zealand Childcare Survey 2009 (Revised 17 December 2010).
 Wellington: Statistics New Zealand.